raphw/weak-lock-free/README.md

 2. Implicit concurrent removal (entries that contain collected keys are removed by an external thread).
 3. Explicit concurrent removal (explicit interaction with the map's reference queue).

 As a wrapper around this `WeakConcurrentMap`, this package also contains a `DetachedThreadLocal` which describes a weak concurrent map where the current thread serves as a key of the map.
+Also, this package delivers a `WeakConcurrentSet` as a wrapper around a weak concurrent map.

 This map does not implement the `java.util.Map` interface to simplify the implementation.